l7mp/dcontroller/README.md

 the target resource.
 The Δ-controller operators are completely dynamic so you can add, delete and modify them anytime, they are fully described in a single custom resource with the entire logics, there can be any number of operators running in parallel (but make sure they do not create infinite update cycles!), and the entire framework involves zero line of code.
+This is NoCode/LowCode at its best!

-## Test
+### Test

 We will test the operator with a sample pod: